Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Estimator/MNISTClassifier/README.md

 ```python
     classifier = tf.estimator.Estimator(model_fn=model_fn)
 ```
-Finally, to execute the export of the model as a `SavedModel`, you can use the same procedure as with the premade `DNNClassifier`:
+Finally, to execute the export of the model as a `SavedModel` (after the training), you can use the same procedure as with the premade `DNNClassifier`:
 ```python
     export_dir="export"
 inputs = {"inputKey": tf.placeholder(shape=[None, 784], dtype=tf.float32, name="input")}
     inputReceiver = tf.estimator.export.build_raw_serving_input_receiver_fn(inputs)
     classifier.export_savedmodel(export_dir, serving_input_receiver_fn=inputReceiver)
 ```
-The directory structure and how to perform the import works the same as above.
+The directory structure and how to perform the import works the same as shown above.

 ## Inference as a Service
 **TODO**